Charles Oliveira: 2015

 Oliveira finally faced Nik Lentz in a rematch on May 30, 2015, at UFC Fight Night 67.
-Following a back and forth first two rounds, Oliveria won the fight via guillotine choke submission in the third round.
-The win earned Oliveria his third Performance of the Night bonus and his third Fight of the Night bonus.
+Following a back and forth first two rounds, Oliveira won the fight via guillotine choke submission in the third round.
+The win earned Oliveira his third Performance of the Night bonus and his third Fight of the Night bonus.

 Oliveira faced Max Holloway on August 23, 2015, at UFC Fight Night 74.
 He lost the fight via TKO in the first round, after suffering an apparent neck/shoulder injury while attempting a takedown, and was rendered unable to continue.
 The injury was later described as a micro-tear in his esophagus, although Oliveira was released from a Saskatoon hospital the next day, and tested negative for major chest, neck and/or throat injuries.
 He later confirmed that he suffered a minor neck injury, related to a previous injury from his training camp.
 He did not require surgery.

 Oliveira faced Myles Jury on December 19, 2015, at UFC on Fox 17.
 In the lead up to the fight Oliveira missed weight – his third time in his UFC career – for the bout and it was subsequently contested at a catchweight.
 Oliveira won the fight via submission in the first round.